 ——Charles Dickens, David Copperfield

-Among my most memorable times in secondary school were certainly my five years as a Chinese debater, the latter three of which I served as team captain.
-For every debate, my teammates and I researched materials, wrote speeches, honed arguments, and practiced speaking to present a convincing case on numerous different issues.
-In June 2012, we were qualified to compete in the prestigious Asia Pacific Chinese-English Bilingual Debate Competition held in Taipei—my first overseas competition.
-There I managed to lead my team in winning every single debate from the preliminaries to the final, making us the champion.
-Many have always wondered about my deep commitment to debate, but what I have learned from it carried meaning throughout my life: the importance of determination and the belief to push others forward regardless of skill or experience.
+Our best year was 2011–12, when I led the team to victory in the Hong Kong International Schools Chinese Debating Tournament.
+That qualified us to visit Taipei in June 2012 where we competed in the prestigious Asia Pacific Chinese-English Bilingual Debate Championship—my first overseas competition.
+There we managed to win every single debate from the preliminaries to the semifinal, and then 5:0 in the final, making us the undisputed gold medalist.
+Many have always wondered about my deep commitment to debate, but what I’ve learned from those hours practicing alone in front of the mirror has carried meaning throughout my life: the importance of determination and the belief to push others forward regardless of skill or experience.

-I returned to Hong Kong again over the past summer to campaign for my friend Nathan Law, one of the core student leaders of the Umbrella Movement, who was running for the Legislative Council election of September 2016.
+That summer, I returned to Hong Kong again to campaign for Nathan, who was running for the Legislative Council election of September 2016.
 I worked as part of a team of idealistic and enthusiastic student-activists, many of whom were, from successfully fighting in 2012 against Beijing’s plan for political indoctrination through introducing Moral and National Education in public schools to leading the Umbrella Movement in 2014, used to making history.
 Indeed history was made again when Nathan received 50,818 votes in the traditionally more conservative-leaning Hong Kong Island constituency and was elected, at age 23, as the youngest member ever in the city’s legislature.